zboris12/zgapdfsigner/README.md

   return new Blob([u8arr], {"type" : "application/pdf"});
 }
 ```

-:question: For more details please see the [wiki](https://github.com/zboris12/zgapdfsigner/wiki/API).

 ## Thanks
 * The module of setting protection was almost migrated from [TCPDF](http://www.tcpdf.org).